KimRass/warehouse/Database/SQL/SQL.md

 ##### `CREATE TABLE (FOREIGN KEY REFERENCES ON DELETE CASCADE)`
 - Source: http://www.dba-oracle.com/t_foreign_key_on_delete_cascade.htm
 - When you create a foreign key constraint, Oracle default to `ON DELETE RESTRICT` to ensure that a parent rows cannot be deleted while a child row still exists.
 However, you can also implement `ON DELETE CASCADE` to delete all child rows when a parent row is deleted.
-- Using `ON DELETE CASCADE` and `ON DELETE RESTRICT` is used when a strict one-to-many relationship exists such that any "orphan" row violates the integrity of the data.
 ### `CREATE VIEW AS SELECT FROM`
 ### `CREATE ROLE`
 - Source: https://www.programmerinterview.com/database-sql/database-roles/